anurhd/AHD-Data-Analysis-Repo/Project3_Details.md

 Details:

-1. Objective - Analyze different business aspects of Dominos Pizza Sales.
+1. Objective - Analyze different business perspectives and sales from Dominos Pizza Sales.

 2. Data Cleaning and Analysis using MSSQL Server.